KamalanathanN/esp32_micro_ros/README.md

 # esp32_micro_ros
-Trying to implement uROS with ESP32 for a dfferential drive robot
+Trying to implement simple dfferential drive robot using uROS with ESP32.